THE BEAR WILL OPEN FOR PLAY ON, OR BEFORE, APRIL 24. (based on weather)

 “On some courses people have trouble remembering holes but not on the bear.
 Every hole is different and you can’t play defensive or The Bear will kill you.
 It claws back.”

-- Scott Hebert, Head Golf Pro at Grand Traverse Resort and Spa
+- Scott Hebert, Former Head Golf Pro at Grand Traverse Resort and Spa

 Welcome to The Bear, every bit the bruin it was when Jack Nicklaus first unleashed the course on June 17, 1985.
 Celebrated as not only the toughest 18 holes in Michigan, The Bear was ranked as the 18th toughest course in America, according to Golf Digest.
 Nicklaus’ signature design features Scottish terraced fairways, tiered greens, deep grassy roughs, moguls and mounds and deep pot bunkers.
 With rolling land, trees, lakes and streams, fruit orchards and a variety of wildlife, you have a mixture of different features that people will see in different places - but rarely on one course.